 Many of these same subscribers also have blogs of their own.

 It is much more likely that a loyal subscriber will link to your content than it happening at random.

 I’m sure you have seen this happen:

 A top blogger publishes a new blog post and BAM:

 They have countless social shares and comments within hours.

 How does this happen?

-It is yours and it is the ultimate asset.
+- It’s yours and it’s the ultimate asset.

 Growing an email list should be a priority for EVERY business.

 Yes, to EARN backlinks, people must see your content.